canonical/launchpad-manual/explanation/engineering-overview-translations.rst

 -  diverged to your template or, if no message matches, not diverged at all.

-(On a sidenote, this is why “simple” translation statistics can be quite hard to compute.)
+(On a side note, this is why “simple” translation statistics can be quite hard to compute.)

 Which templates share?